 - The researchers developed a model that incorporated tangential and normal compliances to investigate the ground reaction forces during the impact period of heel strike running.

-The researchers elegantly demonstrated that at heel strike, impulsive forces were greater than impulsive external forces, indicating a higher collision force between the body and the ground at touchdown.
+The researchers demonstrated that at heel strike, impulsive forces were greater than impulsive external forces, indicating a higher collision force between the body and the ground at touchdown.

 References: